Skip to content

 • Less intuitive for traditionally-trained sailors in marinas

-• A poorly executed reverse bow can be worse than a conventional one
+• A poorly designed reverse bow can be worse than a conventional one

-Examples Outremer 55 and Outremer 51 are perhaps the most celebrated production catamarans with a reverse bow for offshore sailing.
-The Gunboat 68 has a pronounced reverse bow.
+Examples The Outremer 55 and Outremer 52 are perhaps the most celebrated production catamarans with a reverse bow for offshore sailing.
+The Gunboat 68 has a pronounced reverse bow as dows Max Cruise Marine.
 In commercial shipping, Ulstein’s PSV Thor Viking and many North Sea supply vessels show the concept at scale.

 03